 Exhaust mufflers supplied by Generac are spark arrestor types.
-Generac exhaust muffler for recreational vehicle generators do not have a spark arrestor screen, but are of the more efficient "toroid" or "swirl" type.
-To remove carbon and combustion deposits from such mufflers, remove the PLUG from the muffler and run engine for about 15 minutes.
+Generac exhaust mufflers for RV generators do not have a spark arrestor screen, but are of the more efficient "toroid" or "swirl" type.
+To remove carbon and combustion deposits from such mufflers, remove the PLUG from muffler and run engine for about 15 minutes.
 Shut engine down, let the muffler cool and install the plug.